Our Physical Therapy Team

 When they’re not in the treatment room, you can find them writing and teaching gender affirming, sex positive, kink-informed courses for current/future healthcare providers, or for anyone who wants to learn more about sexuality, their bodies, and pelvic health

 Dustienne had the honor of speaking at the Combined Sections Meeting of the American Physical Therapy Association in 2013.
-Her lecture, titled “Yoga for Pelvic Pain,” was met with such enthusiasm that another session was added to accommodate her interested colleagues.
-Dustienne wrote and continues to teach her two-day continuing education course called Yoga for Pelvic Pain.
+Her lecture, titled “Yoga for Pelvic Pain” was a jumping off point for her writing and continuing to teach her two-day continuing education course called Yoga for Pelvic Pain.
 This course is facilitated through the Herman & Wallace Pelvic Rehabilitation Institute, where she also trains other practitioners how to treat pelvic health concerns.
 Other speaking engagements have included additional APTA events, WOCN, and the interdisciplinary International Pelvic Pain Society.

 Dustienne passionately believes in the integration of physical therapy and yoga in a holistic model of care, helping individuals navigate through pelvic pain and incontinence to live a healthy and pain-free life.
-Check out her pelvic health yoga videos designed to offer tools to her patients and customers world-wide.
+Her pelvic health yoga videos at Your Pace Yoga are designed to offer tools for self-efficacy navigating persistent pelvic pain for her patients and customers world-wide.

 In addition to her work in the pelvic health field, Dustienne continues to work in the theatre world.
-She is an assistant professor of theatre dance at the Boston Conservatory at Berklee.
-She works as an associate choreographer/director with her friend Rachel Bertone at Reagle Music Theatre.
+She is an assistant professor of theatre dance at the Boston Conservatory at Berklee and has worked on several productions regionally as an associate choreographer/director.

-For more clinical background, click here for Dustienne’s résumé, speaking history, and teaching experience.
+For more clinical background, click here for Dustienne’s continuing education coursework and click here for her speaking and teaching experience.